peakdev118/peakdev118/README.md

 As a senior Full Stack developer, my main goal is to dedicate perfect project to my clients.
 For keep this principle, I'm highly motivated and I'll do with my best.

-I have been working as a Full Stack developer for over 7 years and have gained lots of experience during that time. <br>
 I worked several medium-sized companies and now I'm a full-time freelancer.

 Having strong experience in building web applications, I'm going to build pixel-perfect & responsive front-end and well-structured back-end logic for my customers.<br>